dysthesis/episteme/Borrowing.md

 Note that this means **the value itself must be declared as mutable.**

+Even after the [[Lifetime|lifetime]] of the borrow is over, the mutation persists.
+What the exclusive borrow *can't* do is change the type.

 # Which borrow to use?

 The [Rust documentation](https://docs.rs) will tell you whether a library function necessitates the use of exclusive borrows.